 A strategic meeting in March 2017, co-organised by GCOS, GEO and ICSU, brought together key players, including CEOS, to explore these coordination needs.
 The meeting initiated a process of exploring how best to fill the gap in terrestrial observation coordination.
-A White Paper was developed describing an overall process to identify, agree on, and implement a coordination approach.
+A White Paper45 was developed describing an overall process to identify, agree on, and implement a coordination approach.
 It proposes improved coordination within various thematic layers (e.g. carbon, biodiversity, water) as well as across those layers.
-The process will start with a workshop (to be held in 2018) to bring together all relevant observation networks and space agencies, through CEOS, to discuss the ideas laid out in the White Paper.
+The process will start with a workshop (to be held in 2018) to bring together all relevant observation networks and Space Agencies, through CEOS, to discuss the ideas laid out in the White Paper.

-Over the last two decades there has been an increased effort to extend the ecological network specifically in tropical forest through ForestPlots which coordinates individual in situ activities e.g. RAINFOR and AFRITRON.
-These networks have made major investment in South America, Africa and Asia building up data resources and also capacity development and their value for validation of satellite products is increasingly being recognised.
+Over the last two decades there has been an increased effort to extend the ecological network specifically in tropical forest through ForestPlots46 which coordinates individual in situ activities e.g. RAINFOR47 and AFRITRON48.
+These networks have made major investment in South America, Africa and Asia building up data resources and capacity development.
+Also, their value for validation of satellite products is increasingly being recognised.
 However, there is a need to ensure their long-term continuity and optimise their data collection methods for satellite product validation.
-The latter also applies at various levels to the infrastructure investments in other parts of the world e.g. NEON, ICOS, TERN, CERN.
+The latter also applies at various levels to the infrastructure investments in other parts of the world e.g. Fluxnet, NEON, ICOS, TERN, TRACE, CERN and other regional flux networks.